christopherkenny/typst-function/README.md

 [some linked text]{.link arguments=<block-highlight>}
 ```

-Note that a "happy" solution to linking/references is at the tradeoff of Quarto and Typst, as only floats or built in types can be crossreferenced in Quarto, whereas arbitrary elements can be linked in Typst.
+Note that a "happy" solution to linking/references is at the tradeoff of Quarto and Typst currenltly, as only floats or built in types can be crossreferenced in Quarto, whereas arbitrary elements can be linked in Typst.

 ## Example